 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the primary government and its non-fiduciary component units.
-For the most part, the effect of interfund activities has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on sales, fees, and charges for support.
 Business-type revenues come mostly from fees charged to external parties for goods or services.
 Fiduciary funds are not included in these financial statements due to the unavailability of fiduciary funds to aid in the support of government programs.